BasicWolf/archived-kaylee/doc/src/installation.rst

 * `Python 2.7 <http://python.org>`_.
 Kaylee is mainly written in Python.
 * `Werkzeug`_.
 The built-in test server utilizes the Werkzeug framework.
 * `CoffeeScript <http://coffeescript.org>`_.
 The client side of Kaylee is written in CoffeeScript which compiles into JavaScript.
-Yet, the user is free to write the client-side of the applications in *vanilla JavaScript*, *ClojureScript*, *JTalk*, *CoffeeScript* and any other programming language that is translated (compiled) into JavaScript and
+Yet, a user is free to write the client-side of the applications in *vanilla JavaScript*, *ClojureScript*, *JTalk*, *CoffeeScript* and any other programming language that is translated (compiled) into JavaScript and